 - a.
 The building is anticipated to be a high-bay vehicle storage garage.
 The main floor being a concrete slab-on-grade, and generally constructed of durable and appropriate materials.
 The documents indicate a pre-engineered metal building for the primary structure.
 Insulated metal overhead doors and personnel doors will provide access.
 Windows are shown as double-hung aluminum units. - b.
-6,600 SF building footprint with 6 vehicle garage bays. - c.
-Site/Civil Scope includes all site work as shown on the plans including: - 1) Approximately 18,000 sf paved parking and facility operation areas at the York Maintenance Yard. - 2) Exterior 6,000 gallon holding tank for floor drains with electrical conduit connection to existing building. - 3) Exterior H-20 oil/water separator. - 4) Exterior concrete generator pad with connection to new building. - 5) Exterior propane tanks with connection to new building. - 6) Domestic service connecting the new building to the new onsite drilled well. - d.
+6,600 SF building footprint with 6 vehicle garage bays. - a.
+Site/Civil Scope includes all site work as shown on the plans including: - 1) Approximately 18,000 sf paved parking and facility operation areas at the York Maintenance Yard. - 2) Exterior 6,000 gallon holding tank for floor drains with electrical conduit connection to existing building. - 3) Electrical connection from existing building DP to new building panel MDP. - 4) Exterior H-20 oil/water separator. - 5) Exterior propane tanks with connection to new building. - 6) Domestic service connecting the new building to the new onsite drilled well. - b.
 The pre-engineered metal building structure is clad with draped insulation roof panel assemblies for the roof and insulated metal wall panels.
 The exterior overhead and pass doors will be R-15 minimum.
-The exterior windows will be R-2.2 minimum.
+The exterior windows will be R-2.2 minimum